 Some of his earliest memories are of he and his brother pulling their red wagon around the neighborhood, knocking on doors, collecting broken radios, televisions, tape players – anything they could get their hands on – opening them up to see what made them work.
-As a teen, he spent a lot of time sketching with pencil and charcoal very detailed drawings.
-He was especially inspired by the mind-bending work of M.C.
+As a teen, he spent a lot of time sketching with pencil and charcoal.
+He was especially inspired by the mind-warping works of M.C.
 Escher.
-Says John, “I loved the way he broke all the rules of geometry, symmetry and mechanics and created his own.”

-He received no formal training in the arts, and it wasn’t until his thirties that he found his true creative voice.
+He received no formal training in the arts, and it wasn’t until his thirties that he found his creative voice.
 His interests are in visual and textural contrasts, motion, mechanics, space, time, and the use of bold colors.
 His influences include cubist artists like Metzinger and Picasso, and the surrealist, Storm Thorgerson.

-John is currently represented by the George Billis Galleries in New York and Los Angeles, Galerie Goutal in Aix-en-Provance France, Wally Workman Gallery in Austin, Gerald Peters Projects in Santa Fe, and Cinq Gallery in Dallas, He has held major exhibitions in Los Angeles, Chicago, Dallas, Austin and Santa Fe.
+John is currently represented by the George Billis Galleries in New York and Los Angeles, Galerie Goutal in Aix-en-Provance France, Wally Workman Gallery in Austin, Gerald Peters Projects in Santa Fe, and Cinq Gallery in Dallas, He has held major exhibitions in New York, Los Angeles, Chicago, Dallas, Austin and Santa Fe.
 Commissions for private collectors and corporate clients are also a significant part of his work.

 A Salvaged Thing